Skip to Content

 Belur Math

-The first stop was Belur Math, a temple that's dedicated to Ramakrishna Math and Mission, a branch of Hinduism.
+The first stop was Belur Math, a temple dedicated to Ramakrishna Math and Mission, a branch of Hinduism.

-Unfortunately, they were very strict with their no photos policy, and if anyone tried to snap a photo a guard would immediately run up and enforce the rule.
+Unfortunately, they were very strict with their no photos policy, and if anyone tried to snap a photo, a guard would immediately run up and enforce the rule.
+So, the only picture I captured was this glimpse from the river.

 There's a place to remove your shoes and safely store them as you walk around the interior.